 Keep it simple.
 Design doesn't always have to be about creating the most sophisticating or complicated designs, sometimes the best solutions are the ones which are simple.
 As you gain more experience in the industry you'll have a keen eye for which briefs are better suited to which.
 It's important to remember that time is money, and it's not good if you spend all your time trying to conjure up that elaborate design, and go over budget on the design phase of the job.

 Stock media is an invaluable resource as a designer: the sooner you realise that, the better.
 Keep an eye out for royalty free stock media sources.
 We tend to use a variety of free stock media sources including: Unsplash, Stocksnap, Jaymatri, gratisography and a few more…

-As you gain experience working on more and more projects, over time your skills will improve.
-You’ll get used to all aspects of the design phase, research, developing ideas, and even presenting your ideas.
-Take each opportunity to show your worth, when presenting your work you want to make sure it’s done in a way which shows your works true value.
+As you gain experience working on more and more projects, over time you'll no doubt gain more skills.
+You’ll get used to all different aspects of the design process.
+From research and initial ideas, to developing those ideas and then presenting your ideas.
+With each step, and opportunity to show your worth, when presenting your work you want to ensure it's presented in a way which shows the best version of you.

 Remember you want to make yourself a valuable asset to the company you're currently employed with, this will help to get the most our of your career and help you climb the ladder in the roles you hold down.

 One of the most important jobs as a designer is to communicate the client’s story through creative design, branding and ideas.
 It’s also important to be able to confidently communicate your ideas through presentations to win over the client when showcasing your work.